tinybat02/transition-cytoscape/README.md

-# Vis network
+# Cytoscape graph

-This is a vis network plugin for Grafana
+This is a cytoscape plugin for Grafana using cytoscape.js

 To work with this plugin run: